-Portici is a small town south of Naples, right at the foot of the Vesuvio, probably known for its historical railway line along the coast rather than for swimsuit making.
+Portici is a small town south of Naples, right at the foot of the Vesuvio, probably known for its historical railway line along the coast rather than for swimsuit or shirt making.

 Our atelier is hidden in the basement of an unassuming, red residential block, just behind the railway station and a few minutes from the sea.
 It was specialised in making hand-sewn shirts for the most renowned Neapolitan houses – the sort of attention and expertise we wanted to apply to something as simple as a swimsuit.

 The laboratorio doesn't look fancy in any way, but it is full of quirks, character and the people working here have a real energy for the work they do; a shirt isn't just a shirt, it could be cut in a dozen different ways, sewn by hand or machine, with specific sewing techniques used depending on the way the fabric has to wrap around the shoulder of the client.

 It is run by Salvatore and Luigi, two brothers in their twenties, along with Angela, the head of the laboratorio.
 The garments are sewn together by a team of seamstresses, who, with the biggest smile on their face, explain to you every step of the making of a swimsuit and each single stitch on a shirt.

 Quality swimwear fabrics are rare to go by, because synthetic fibres often have a plastic touch whilst cotton absorbs and retains moisture.
 We had a hard time sourcing high quality suppliers and are very proud of our finding.
 We came across a mill that produces quick-drying synthetic fabric that is ring-spun and brushed, making it both soft and look and feel like cotton.
 The raw weave is then dyed and printed with our exclusive designs.